 The Registration Statements on Form S-1 (File Nos.
 333-236792 and 333-237814) were declared effective by the SEC for our IPO of common stock on April 23, 2020.
 We started trading on the Nasdaq Global Select Market on April 24, 2020.
 In connection with our IPO, we sold an aggregate of 8,625,000 shares of common stock at a public offering price of \$16.00 per share, including 1,125,000 shares sold pursuant to the underwriters' full exercise of their option to purchase additional shares.
 The underwriters for our IPO were J.P.
 Morgan Securities LLC, Citigroup Global Markets Inc., Jefferies LLC, and Guggenheim Securities, LLC.
 The aggregate gross proceeds received by the Company from the offering, excluding underwriting discounts and commissions and offering expenses, were \$138.0 million.
-No offering expenses were paid or are payable, directly or indirectly, to our directors or officers, to persons owning 10% or more of any class of our equity securities or to any of our affiliates.

 The Registration Statements on Form S-1 (File Nos.
 333-250001 and 333-250053) were declared effective by the SEC for our follow-on offering of common stock on November 12, 2020.
 In connection with our follow-on offering, we sold an aggregate of 5,796,000 shares of common stock at a public offering price of \$23.00 per share, including 756,000 shares sold pursuant to the underwriters' full exercise of their option to purchase additional shares.
 The underwriters for our follow-on offering were J.P.
 Morgan Securities LLC, Citigroup Global Markets Inc., Jefferies LLC, Guggenheim Securities, LLC and Oppenheimer & Co.
 Inc. The aggregate gross proceeds received by the Company from the offering, excluding underwriting discounts and commissions and offering expenses was \$133.3 million.
-No offering expenses were paid or are payable, directly or indirectly, to our directors or officers, to persons owning 10% or more of any class of our equity securities or to any of our affiliates.